fraser-dunlop/molecular-ast/README.md

 ## Build complex Molecular AST transformations from a library of components
 - Atoms.Molecule contains generic Molecular definitions
 - Atoms.Elements contains a library of Atomic syntactic elements
-- Atoms.Reductions contains rules that eliminate elements from a Molecule
+- Atoms.Chemistry.Reductions contains rules that eliminate elements from a Molecule
-- Atoms.Transformations contains rules that transform but do not guarantee elimination
+- Atoms.Chemistry.Transformations contains rules that transform but do not guarantee elimination
+- Atoms.Chemistry.Cascades contains rules composed from other rules

 # A detailed walkthrough
 - Molecular ASTs are HyperTypes indexed by type level sets of functors.